 7.Since 2001, the code itself has been changed nearly 5,000 times.
 The burden is on taxpayers to keep up with those changes.

 8.And it’s long: the current tax code is 73,954 pages.
 If laid out, those pages would be almost 13 miles, or a half-marathon, long.
 That’s 10 times the length of the Bible, with none of the good stories.

-This post was created by a user and has not been vetted or endorsed by BuzzFeed's editorial staff.
-BuzzFeed Community is a place where anyone can post awesome lists and creations.
-Learn more or post your buzz!
+This post was created by a member of BuzzFeed Community, where anyone can post awesome lists and creations.